HunterECampbell/dotfiles/discord-virtual-background-setup.md

 > [!NOTE]
 > Since this affects the `/etc/` directory, we will not use a script to setup the virtual camera.
 The necessary configs are included in this repo and need to be copied to the `/etc/` directory.

-After installing the necessary packages, run this command to load `v4l2loopback` so you can create a virtual camera:
+After installing the necessary packages, run these commands to load and setup `v4l2loopback` so you can create a virtual camera:

 ```
 sudo modprobe v4l2loopback devices=1 video_nr=20 card_label="OBS Virtual Camera" exclusive_caps=1